ipsoeu/ips-explorer/README.md

 # Welcome to the Innovative Public Services Explorer!

-The Innovative Public Services Explorer (IPS-X) is an exercise to provide an integrated view of the public services using innovative technologies, and to derive statistical data from them.
+The Innovative Public Services Explorer (IPS-X) is an exercise to provide an integrated view of the public services using emerging and disruptive technologies, and to derive statistical data from them.

 Service records are collected from voluntarily contributed data sources (e.g., surveys, catalogs, datasets), which are harmonised into a common data schema - nothing complicated, just a flat list of attributes, as the name and description of the service, the geographic area covered, its social and policy uptake (if any).